Browse FAQs by topic

 Can I transfer out money to a business bank account?

 Yes, provided it is for a legitimate purpose such as foreign holiday, solicitors’ fees, payment of invoices etc. You may be required to provide further information to the CurrencyFair team as to who the third party is and why you are transferring money to them.

 Why are there two reference fields when transferring funds out from CurrencyFair?

 These references will appear on your bank statement, so you can fill one or both of these reference fields in if you so wish, so you can keep track of where you sent your money.

-I transferred my funds by Faster Payment which is supposed to be instant, but I haven’t yet received my funds, what do I do?
+I sent in my money by Faster Payment which is supposed to be instant, but I can’t see it in my CurrencyFair account yet, what do I do?

-If the transfer was instructed after 4pm the funds may not arrive on the day you sent them, your funds will arrive the following day at the latest.
+If you sent the money after 4pm the funds it will not arrive on the day you sent it, your money will arrive the following day at the latest.

 Does CurrencyFair offer a remittance slip?

 Yes, you can find details of each transfer by clicking on “Deposit and Transfer History”.
 We can send you an official copy of the SWIFT should you require one, at the moment it is not possible via our website- this functionality will be offered shortly as we are currently working on this option.